eduardomcb/transitory-ipfs-share/README.md

 ## Contributions

 If you wish to contribute to this project, feel free to create pull requests or report issues in the [Issues section](https://github.com/eduardomcb/transitory-ipfs-share/issues).

+## License

+This project is licensed under the MIT license - see the [LICENSE file](LICENSE) for details.